About The New Europe Program

 The second seminar will take place from January 13-17, 2014 in Athens, Greece.
 Our European host will be the American College of Greece, where colleagues have graciously agreed to help the Network arrange meeting space and housing for faculty members.
 This onsite seminar, entitled "Understanding the New Europe: Democracy and Politics," will allow faculty members to learn firsthand about the government and policymaking of the European Union, and, in particular, the history of Greece’s connection to the European Union.
 The convener will be Sophia Kalantzakos, a distinguished professor of environmental studies and public policy at New York University, who knows well the politics of both Greece and the EU.
 In 2000, she was elected Member of the Hellenic Parliament, as the first woman representative from the State of Messinia.
 Understanding the New Europe: Politics will touch upon key issues that will shed light on the building of the European Union, its institutions and goals, its leadership and economic strength, its vision for a low carbon world, its international goals and interests, and the serious challenges posed by the persisting debt crisis that threatens not only the Eurozone but the political solidarity shown between member states over the last six decades.

-Our third faculty seminar will take place the following year from June 9-13, 2014, and will be entitled "Understanding the New Europe: Economics."
+Our third faculty seminar will take place the following year from June 9-13, 2014, and will be entitled "Understanding the New Europe 2014: Economic Dilemmas and Options."
 This seminar will be led by Dr. Christine Shaw, a faculty member at CGA.
 Dr. Shaw worked for the United Nations for almost 40 years, where she was engaged in analytical work geared toward both the diplomatic and academic communities.
 In the Global Affairs Program at New York University, she has been teaching courses on Globalization, Developing Countries, International Political Economy and, most recently, Economics for Global Affairs.
 For the June 2014 seminar, she has designed a syllabus that will provide participants with a deep understanding of the economic issues affecting the EU.